 If people only spent a tenth of the time embarking on some form of spiritual exploration, then they will be much happier.
 Walking your own path makes you less susceptible to groupthink manipulation tactics.
 There is another side effect of religion.
 Being subjected to brainwashing techniques erode your ability to use logical reasoning.
 This makes it more difficult for you to discern the facts from the fiction.

 The afterlife is an effective selling strategy and closing tool to capitalize on our fears.
 But, you don’t have to buy this substitute.
-You have the knowledge to face your fears.
+You need the courage and knowledge to face your fears.
 Now you need to decide if you dare to follow your heart and explore it.

 (1) Abrahamic Religions, Wikipedia